trunk-io/bazel-action/README.md

 `src/backend/app` will impact the Bazel `src/backend` package.
 Any two pull requests that share an impacted target must be tested together; otherwise, they can be tested independently.

+The impacted targets for uploading to MergeGraph and for testing may necessarily be different.
+When running tests on pull requests, the diff must be calculated between the PR branch and the merge-base of HEAD and the target.
+However, when uploading targets, the target's HEAD must be used in order to keep up to date with what has merged.

 We currently support Bazel; other solutions, such as Buck, Nx, etc. are on the way!
 You may also define your own suite of impacted targets using glob-based targets.